 All you want to know about Purchasing a Spanish Dressage Horse

-At present many of our clients are looking for an Andalusian dressage horse .
-Below are some important guidelines to take into consideration : The years of economic crisis in Spain have caused a great change in the availability of PRE – Spanish Pure Breed – horses for sale .
-Many breeders have gone out of business for various reasons.
-The elder generation of breeders have not been able to adapt their production to the demands of the present market regarding the ever increasing requirements of the pre purchase veterinary examinations, the desired characteristics of dressage type movement and current training and horse management methods.
-It is very difficult to turn a traditional breeding farm into a financially viable enterprise.
-Only few new breeders are bold, wealthy and …
+At present many of our clients are looking for a PRE (Spanish Pure Breed also known as Andalusian) horse for dressage.
+Below are some important guidelines to take into consideration : The years of economic crisis of the past in Spain have caused a great change in the availability of PRE – Spanish Pure Breed – horses.
+Many breeders went out of business for various reasons.
+The elder generation of breeders were not able to adapt their production to the demands of the present market, that is to the ever increasing requirements of the pre purchase veterinary examinations, to the desired characteristics of dressage type movement and to international standards of training and horse management methods.
+It proved very complicated to turn a traditional Spanish breeding farm into a...

 The Spanish Horse

-Also known as Andalusian – Pura Raza Española– PRE – Spanish Pure Breed Horse The Ideal Horse both for Amateur and Professional Riders For the amateur rider, these horses with majestic looks and high stepping movements, traditional long manes and tails and above all their wonderful trustworthy temperament, do not need any further introduction.
+Also known as the Andalusian – Pura Raza Española– PRE – Spanish Pure Breed Horse The Ideal Horse both for Amateur and Professional Riders For the amateur rider, these horses with majestic looks and high stepping movements, traditional long manes and tails and above all their wonderful trustworthy temperament, do not need any further introduction.
 These riders are well aware of the outstanding qualities of this breed, guaranteed to provide a safe and comfortable ride.
-Following the excellent results of the PRE ( Pure Bred Spanish – Andalusian ) horses at top international dressage shows, both amateur and professional riders from all over the world are keen to find their ideal Spanish horse to be trained up to the highest possible competition levels.
-Choice of Horses Our Spanish Horses …
+Following the excellent results of the PRE ( Pure Bred Spanish – Andalusian ) and Lusitano horses at top international dressage shows, both amateur and professional riders from all over the world are keen to find their ideal Spanish horse to train up to the highest possible competition levels.
+Choice of Horses Our Horses...

 What Prices are Based On

-Often clients are some what puzzled regarding the value of our PRE – Pura Raza Española – Andalusian horses and therefore it is useful to explain by what factors prices are influenced.
-CORRECT CONFORMATION QUALITY OF MOVEMENT TYPINESS These are qualities that the PRE horse should show in the eyes of the Spanish judges at the “Concursos Morfológicos” – the Conformation Shows for Pure Breed Spanish horses.
-The traditional movement of the PRE horse is upward and forward, and this more pronounced knee action has become more in demand in International FEI dressage lately .
-Mares, stallions and youngstock with an important show record can be very high priced as will those animals that have passed the second phase of the breeding approval revision called “Reproductór Calificado”.
-As …
+Often clients are somewhat puzzled regarding the value of our PRE – Pura Raza Española - Andalusian horses and therefore it is useful to explain what factors influence prices.
+HORSES FOR PRE (Spanish Pure Breed - Andalusian) MORPHOLOGY SHOWS CORRECT CONFORMATION ACCORDING TO THE BREED STANDARDS SET BY THE STUDBOOK AUTHORITIES (ANCCE) QUALITY OF MOVEMENT TYPINESS These are qualities that the PRE horse should show in the eyes of the Spanish judges at the “Concursos Morfológicos” – the Conformation Shows for Pure Breed Spanish horses.
+The traditional movement of the PRE horse is upward and forward, and this more pronounced knee action has become more in demand lately, also in the world of International FEI dressage.
+Mares, stallions and young stock with an important show record can be...

 Some Advice for the New PRE Horse Owner

-Here are some important tips for general use for new PRE horse owners.
-This advice is not specifically meant for any horse or client.
-And yes, the contents might make you smile : Spanish Pure Bred horses mature late, towards their sixth year – so if you have purchased a young horse (three or four years old), remember it should not be worked hard or this could seriously affect the joints ( fetlocks – hocks ).
-PRE Horses have very active minds, a natural talent for collection and are willing to please their riders, so they might offer you more intensive and advanced movements than you are asking for, and thus harass their health.
-Generally speaking, horses in Spain are not worked hard, so make sure the horse’s …
+Here are some important tips for new PRE-Andalusian-Iberian horse owners.
+This advice is not meant for any specific horse or client but these are general observations.
+And yes, the contents might make you smile but most of the following points are based on past experience : Spanish Pure Breed horses mature late, towards their sixth year, so if you have purchased a young horse (three or four years old), remember it should not be worked hard or this could seriously affect the joints (fetlocks – hocks).
+PRE horses have very active minds, a natural talent for collection and are willing to please their riders, so they might offer you more intensive and advanced movements than you are asking for, and thus harass their health.
+Generally speaking, horses in Spain are not worked hard and most do...

 Equestrian Terminology Dictionary

-THE RIDER EL JINETE ankle tobillo arm brazo back espalda bíceps bíceps buttocks glúteos calf ( calves ) pantorilla(s) chin barbilla ears orejas elbow codo eye ojo finger dedo forearm antebrazo groin ingle hand mano head cabeza heel talon hips caderas leg pierna Little finger meñique lumbar región región lumbar neck nuca neck cuello nose nariz pelvic área pelvis seat asiento seat bones isquiones shoulder hombro spine columna stomach barriga thigh muslo thumb pulgar toes dedos del pie triceps triceps upper arm brazo superior waist cintura wrist muñeca THE HORSE EL CABALLO back dorso belly barriga ear oreja fetlock menudillo pastern cuartilla foot , hoof casco Forehand anterior groupe ,hind quarters grupa hand mano head cabeza hind quarters , hind posterior hips caderas knee rodilla left fore …
+ENGLISH - SPANISH __________________________________________ THE RIDER EL JINETE ankle tobillo arm brazo back espalda bíceps bíceps buttocks glúteos calf ( calves ) pantorilla(s) chin barbilla ears orejas elbow codo eye ojo finger dedo forearm antebrazo groin ingle hand mano head cabeza heel talon hips caderas leg pierna little finger meñique lumbar región región lumbar back of the neck nuca neck cuello nose nariz pelvic área pelvis seat asiento seat bones isquiones shoulder hombro spine columna stomach estómago thigh muslo thumb pulgar toes dedos del pie triceps triceps upper arm brazo superior waist cintura wrist muñeca THE HORSE EL CABALLO back dorso belly barriga ear oreja fetlock menudillo pastern cuartilla foot , hoof casco forehand anterior groupe ,hind quarters...

 The influence of the Rider’s Body on that of the Horse

 The sensitivity of the horse has never ceased to amaze me.
 How it is possible for our tiniest movement to have an effect on a body as large as that of our horse.
 If this were not the case, however, we would never be able to command them as we wish.
 Riding would become a struggle between the animal and the rider – and it is not difficult to foresee who would win this confrontation.
-A good rider is one who, when riding, knows how to use the various parts of his body, applying subtle amounts of muscular pressure, in the exact quantity needed and at just the right moment, knowing in advance what the effect of these interventions (aids) will be.
-Here we shall be looking at …
+A good rider is one who, when riding, knows how to use the various parts of his body, applying subtle amounts of muscular pressure, in the exact quantity needed and at just the right moment, knowing in advance what the effect of these interventions (aids) will and should be.
+Here we shall be looking at the effect caused by the different parts of the rider’s body on the horse, knowledge which must be mastered by...

 The Aids , the Language between the Rider and his Horse

 The signals which a rider uses to transmit his wishes to his horse are called the AIDS.
-We can divide these into two categories : the natural aids such as the hands, arms , legs, seat (the influence of the spine) and the weight (centre of gravity) : and the artificial aids such as spurs, whip or the voice.
+We can divide these into two categories: the natural aids such as the hands, arms , legs, seat (the influence of the spine) and the weight (centre of gravity) : and the artificial aids such as spurs, whip or the voice.
 While performing a dressage test the use of the voice is not permitted, but we will find that when training- especially young horses- we do use the voice often.
-In order to succeed in getting the horse to obey our wishes, we must combine all the aids in such a way as to make our intentions clear to him, as well as shaping his body into a suitable state as …
+In order to succeed in getting the horse to obey our wishes, we must combine all the aids in such a way as to make our intentions clear to him, as well as shaping his body into a suitable state as to be physically prepared and capable to carry out our orders.
+This means that the rider needs to possess a profound technical...

 A World of Sensations